Hiawatha Music Festival

 The Hiawatha Traditional Music Festival is a music festival held each year in Marquette, Michigan during the next-to-last full weekend of July and features traditional, acoustic and American music.
 Each year's main-stage line-up can include bluegrass, old-time, Cajun, Celtic, acoustic blues, Gospel, etc. The line-up includes national, regional and local performers, and singers/songwriters are always featured.
 The Festival also includes music and activities designed for teens and children.
 An arts and crafts show sponsored by a local art organization is held in conjunction with the Festival.
-Many of the arts and crafts vendors sell environment-friendly items.
 The Hiawatha Festival began in 1979 in Champion, Michigan.
-Since 1984, the Festival has been held at the Marquette Tourist Park.
+Since 1984, the Festival has been held at the Marquette Tourist Park, a campground along the Dead River.

-Camping is available on-site for everyone going to the festivals.
 The Hiawatha Music Festival is conducted by the Hiawatha Music N-n Profit Corporation, 501(c)3 non-profit commonly known as the Hiawatha Music Co-op.

-The Hiawatha Music Festival is located in Tourist Park, a campground along the Dead River.
-It is a great location for the festival and more than accommodates all campers to bathrooms with showers, a green field for activities, and a lake with a beach.

-The music festival requires a year-round effort of many volunteers to keep it going.
-This group still includes several of the original founders.

-Each year's Festival includes a variety of licensed, contracted food concessionaires, as well as a juried arts and crafts show.
-There is a token system much like most festivals that people can purchase in the same area as the vendors.
-Musicians also use this vendor area to promote or sell their CDs and DVDs.
-In addition, there are activities and performances for young children, tweens and teenagers.
-Workshops for adults run all day on Saturday and Sunday.

-Camping in the park is a very great experience during the festival.
-There are quiet sections for families, a section for youths to commune and camp, and the rising favorite 'A' section where the musicians normally stay.
-Even after midnight when the main stage has seen its last act, the musicians and bands will mix and congregate to play music all throughout the night.
-This is a great way for amateurs to even step in and show what they've got.
-Fire pits are available for warmth and light and are usable from start to end.

-Hiawatha and local authorities work to keep the festival a safe for all with a combination of experienced security volunteers, paid security and City officers.

-There'll be no festival in 2020 as the COVID-19 pandemic was to blame; the 42nd is deferred to 2021.
+The festival closed in 2020 due to the COVID-19 pandemic.
+Then in 2021 a virtual concert was held.
+The concert returned to in-person operations in 2022.